 I’ve been lucky to have the opposite experience.
 I consider my board high performing.
 It is an accelerator for my business.

 Here are five tips that I’ve learned through the School of Hard Knocks that will help you have the same fortune.
 Trust me: it’s much better to be one of the three CEOs who doesn’t have the boardroom horror story to share.

 Build your board proactively, not reactively.

 I built my board before I had to.
 I figured, if I couldn’t convince three smart and experienced people that I respected that my ideas were the right ones, that I should probably listen to their experience.
 This turned out to be more powerful than I ever realized it would be.

 Not only did I have guidance and help in the early days as I navigated the treacherous waters of an unfunded startup, I also learned how to manage a board, was able to take my time in finding the right board members, and focus on pulling together a team that truly bought in to the vision of the company.
-By creating my board proactively, I’m convinced that I was able to avoid common growing pains that others have experienced as they scramble to pull together a board because they have (or are about to) taken on financing.
+By creating my board proactively, I’m convinced that I was able to avoid common growing pains that others have experienced as they scramble to pull together a board because they have taken on (or are about to take on) financing.